MobilePayDev/MobilePayDev.github.io/docs/webhooks-api.md

 </tr>
 <tr>
 <td> payment.cancelled_by_user </td>
-<td> Published when user cancels payment inside Mobilepay app. </td>
+<td> Published when payment has been cancelled by user insinde Mobilepay app. </td>
 </tr>
 <tr>
 <td colSpan="2">